5 Swift Ways to Climb to Intermediate French Conversation

 But you feel nervous—you’ve never moved past beginner conversation in French, and there is a lot of vocabulary you don’t quite know yet.

-So how do you move past feeling like you can only handle the basics of French, to a level where talking about a movie is only one of many things you can discuss with ease?
+To move past the French basics, here are five simple steps to get to that level where talking about a movie is only one of many things you can discuss with ease.

 1. Watch popular French television shows

 France has a wide variety of television shows.
 From game shows and talk shows to sitcoms and dramas, online you can find the show that you love most and dive into it.
 Turn on the subtitles while you’re watching and try to match the French with the English equivalent below.

 To improve your French level (and to practice reading French words as you listen to them), switch from English subtitles to French.
 This will not only force you to read French while you’re listening to it, but will also train your brain to understand French on its own without the English translation.

 An important trait of watching popular television shows is that you learn words, phrases and trends that you can incorporate into your own conversation.
 Write down anything you’re confused about and look it up online or ask your language partner when you meet.

 How to incorporate your television knowledge into conversation: